thibmaek/awesome-raspberry-pi/README.md

 * [ruby-mqtt](https://github.com/njh/ruby-mqtt) - Pure Ruby gem that implements the MQTT protocol.
 * [tcl-mqtt](https://github.com/Tingenek/tcl-mqtt) - Small library to connect to a matt broker.
 Very, very basic.
 * [TMQTTClient](http://jamiei.com/blog/code/mqtt-client-library-for-delphi/) - MQTT Client Library for Delphi.
+* [Vert.x MQTT](https://github.com/vert-x3/vertx-mqtt) - Vert.x component that provides methods for connecting/disconnecting to a broker, publishing messages and subscribing to topics.
 * [wolfMQTT](https://wolfssl.com/wolfSSL/Products-wolfmqtt.html) - a client implementation of the MQTT written in C for embedded use.
 It supports SSL/TLS via the wolfSSL library.